Your Right to Be Safe and Secure at Work

 4.8 Workers’ Compensation for Injury or Occupational Disease

 If you are injured at work or develop an occupational (work-related) disease, you can apply for workers’ compensation.
-If you need medical treatment for your injury or illness you may be entitled to help in paying for treatment.
-You may also be entitled to receive partial lost wages if illness or injury stopped you from being able to work.
+If you need medical treatment for your injury or illness, you may be entitled to help pay for treatment.
+You may also be entitled to receive partial lost wages if illness or injury prevents you from being able to work.
 All employees have the right to receive workers’ compensation, including undocumented workers.

 4.9 ICE and the Police - What to do if Immigration Comes to Your Workplace